Effect of dark matter on galactic black hole ringdown waveforms and shadows: Conclusion

 \section{Conclusion}

-We have studied the effect of a DM spike on the ringdown waveforms associated with galactic black holes.
-For the range of spike parameters proposed for Sgr A* and M87*, the predominant effect of the spike as seen from infinity comes in the form of a redshift factor.
-Removing this redshift factor is equivalent to working in the Schwarzschild time $t$ of an observer measuring the geometry below the inner radius of the spike.
-The residual effect once this redshift is removed has been shown\cite{DK-spike} to be too small to be detectable.
-However, the impact of the redshift on the asymptotic ringdown waveform is significant.
-Specifically, it should be observable for M87* for densities within one or two orders of magnitude of the maximum value suggested by current observations\cite{M87data}.
-We conclude that if it becomes possible to detect gravitational waves associated with perturbations of a black hole with a mass comparable to M87*, it might provide the means to detect the presence of a DM spike or put a model dependent bound on its parameters.
-Our results suggest that more massive galactic black holes could yield even clearer signals, implying that the effect of DM spikes on the ringdown waveforms of supermassive black holes is worthy of further study.
+We have shown that a DM spike or halo surrounding the black hole at the center of M87 will effect the associated ringdown waveform predominantly in the form of an overall redshift between the frame of an observer who uses the Schwarzschild time below the inner radius of the spike/halo and that of an asymptotic observer.
+The impact of the redshift on the asymptotic ringdown waveform is significant in case of the spike, but not the halo as long as the distribution scale of the latter is within a few orders of magnitude of the value expected from observations.
+We conclude that if it becomes possible to detect the gravitational waves associated with perturbations of a galactic black hole with a mass comparable or larger than that of M87*, it could provide the means to detect the presence of a DM spike or put a model dependent bound on its parameters.

-We also showed that the presence of a DM spike will increase the black hole shadow radius by a factor of $\sqrt{\mathcal{C}}$.
-For the shadow radius of M87*, bounds on the DM spike density produce an effect that is an order of magnitude smaller than is accessible with current Event Horizon Telescope data \cite{EHT-M87-PRIMO}.
-However, more massive black holes can significantly restrict the upper bound of the spike parameters and may produce a detectable increase in the shadow size within the proposed error bars of \cite{EHT-M87-PRIMO}.

-\leftline{\bf Acknowledgments} We thank Andrei Frolov for helpful discussions.
+We also showed that the presence of a DM spike or halo would increase the black hole shadow radius by the redshift factor of $\sqrt{\mathcal{C}}$.
+Remarkably, known bounds on the DM spike density produce an effect on the shadow radius of M87* that is just an order of magnitude smaller than is accessible with current Event Horizon Telescope data \cite{EHT-M87-PRIMO}.
+Spikes surrounding more massive black holes would produce even larger effects\cite{DK-spike} on the shadow and may soon provide the observational means to confirm or rule out their presence.\\[15pt] \leftline{\bf Acknowledgments}\\[5pt] We thank Andrei Frolov for helpful discussions.
 G.K.\ gratefully acknowledges that this research was supported in part by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada.